mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 While the term "decentralization" has a long history of use in economics, politics, religion, and international development, Baran gave one of the first definitions relevant to computer networking, as a condition when "complete reliance upon a single point is not always required." {{RAND}}

 Avoiding technical centralization -- while not a trivial topic -- is relatively well understood.
-Avoiding political and economic centralization using only technical tools (like protocol design) is considerably more difficult.
+Avoiding all centralization using only technical tools (like protocol design) is considerably more difficult.
 Several issues are encountered.

 First, identifying which aspects of a function to decentralize and how to do so can be difficult, both because there are often many interactions between different types and sources of centralization, and because centralization sometimes only becomes clear after the function is deployed at scale.

 Indeed, efforts to decentralize often have the effect of merely shifting centralization to a different place -- for example, in its governance, implementation, deployment, or in ancillary functions.
 In other words, "decentralized technology alone does not guarantee decentralized outcomes." {{SCHNEIDER}}

 For example, a cloud storage function might be implemented using a distributed consensus protocol, assuring that the failure of any single node will not affect the system's operation or availability.
 In that sense, it is technically decentralized.
-However, if it is operated by a single legal entity, that brings the aspect of economic and latent political centralization, especially if there are few other options available, or if there is friction against choosing other options.
+However, if it is operated by a single legal entity, that implies centralization -- especially if there are few other options available, or if there is friction against choosing other options.

 Another example is the Web, which was envisioned and widely held to be a decentralizing force in its early life.
 Its potential as an enabler of centralization only became apparent when large sites successfully leveraged network effects for dominance of social networking, marketplaces, and similar functions.